MacKenzieHnC/Killswitch.vst3/README.md

 ¯\\_(ツ)\_/¯ I'm so sorry.

 Supposedly, [LinVST](https://github.com/osxmidi/LinVst) will let you use the Windows installation instructions.
 Otherwise, you will have to learn how to install Juce and an IDE, then build this project in the usual way.

-# Midi is quirky
-While normal audio sends new information every frame, midi only tells a note to start playing, and then later tells it when to stop.
-Also, there is no function to change a note's velocity once it has started playing.
-This means that in order to "resume" a note, the code has to generate a new note.
-The difference won't be noticeable on low-attack/high-sustain instruments, but on high-attack/low-sustain instruments, you'll hear the difference immediately.

-For a more thorough explanation of midi, check out [the official MIDI Association's articles](https://www.midi.org/midi-articles/about-midi-part-3-midi-messages).